What are indulgences and plenary indulgences and is the concept biblical?

 Question: "What are indulgences and plenary indulgences and is the concept biblical?"

-According to the Catechism of the Catholic Church, an indulgence is “the remission before God of the temporal punishment due to sin whose guilt has already been forgiven.
+Answer: According to the Catechism of the Catholic Church, an indulgence is “the remission before God of the temporal punishment due to sin whose guilt has already been forgiven.
 A properly disposed member of the Christian faithful can obtain an indulgence under prescribed conditions through the help of the Church which, as the minister of redemption, dispenses and applies with authority the treasury of the satisfactions of Christ and the saints.
 An indulgence is partial if it removes part of the temporal punishment due to sin, or plenary if it removes all punishment.”

 The following definitions are also very important in understanding this issue: Eternal Punishment: “the penalty for unrepented mortal sin, separating the sinner from communion with God for all eternity; the condemnation of the unrepentant sinner to hell.”
 Temporal Punishment: “purification of the unhealthy attachment to creatures, which is a consequence of sin that perdures even after death.
 We must be purified either during our earthly life through prayer and a conversion which comes from fervent charity, or after death in purgatory.”
 Purgatory: “a state of final purification after death and before entrance into heaven for those who died in God’s friendship, but were only imperfectly purified; a final cleansing of human imperfection before one is able to enter the joy of heaven.”